webmachinelearning/model-loader/README.md

     JavaScript, so the web platform API surface doesn’t need to include all of those operations, and web developers wouldn’t use them directly.
 *   Only a small number of ML library authors would actually use a graph API directly.
-The library authors would in turn create the inference API that web developers want.
+The library authors would in turn create the model loader API that web developers want.
 *   A graph API would have a very large API surface, and the operations in it are rapidly evolving.
-It’s easier to let a model format evolve than to codify it in web platform APIs.
+It’s easier to let a model format evolve than to codify it in JavaScript APIs.
 *   Building the complete graph representation into a JavaScript API means it can’t be used for proprietary models.
 The entire model can be accessed by JavaScript.
 That said, a DRM-like solution for protected models would be very hard.
 *   Standardizing at the graph level will further fragment the web, at the level where web developers write their application